isomorphic-software/smartclient-docs/classes/StatefulCanvas.md

 ### Description
 Base CSS style className applied to the component.

-Note that if specified, this property takes precedence over any specified [StatefulCanvas.styleName](#attr-statefulcanvasstylename).
-If unset, the `styleName` will be used as a default `baseStyle` value.

 As the component changes [StatefulCanvas.state](#attr-statefulcanvasstate) and/or is selected, suffixes will be added to the base style.
 In some cases more than one suffix will be appended to reflect a combined state ("Selected" + "Disabled", for example).